The Anti-Aging Power of Avocados: A Comprehensive Guide to Nature's Superfood

 5. Boosts Heart Health and Longevity

 Cardiovascular disease is the leading cause of death worldwide and a major concern as we age.
-Avocados support heart health by:
+Avocados are heart healthy and support cardiovascular function by:

 • Lowering LDL (bad) cholesterol